Home » Recipes » Course » Dips » 5 Minute Pea Hummus with Avocado

 Description

-Level up your dips with this super easy, 5 minute pea hummus.
-It uses avocado in place of tahini to get a super creamy base and is a fab use for that pesky bag of frozen peas I bet you have hanging out in your freezer!
+Level up your dips with this super easy, 5-minute avocado and hummus.
+Swap regular hummus’ tahini with avocado to get a super creamy base and up that pesky bag of frozen peas I bet you have hanging out in your freezer.
+It also happens to be vegan.

 Ingredients